-Since the 1980s, however, many governments across the globe have discouraged the use of asbestos, because a large body of scientific research supports the fact that asbestos can cause people to develop cancer.
+Since the 1980s, many governments across the globe have discouraged the use of asbestos because a large body of scientific research shows that asbestos can cause people to develop cancer.

-For decades, men and women worked tirelessly to support their families at construction sites, mills, shipyards, plants, and other worksites.
+For decades, men and women worked to support their families at construction sites, mills, shipyards, plants, and other worksites.
 These workers never imagined their livelihood would put them at risk of cancer.
-Unfortunately, many labor jobs in the 20th century were based around asbestos products.
+Unfortunately, many labor jobs in the 20th century put workers in contact with asbestos products.
 Decades after the fact, these workers are now getting sick.

-What’s worse, many companies that manufactured asbestos-containing products knew of the dangers that asbestos posed, but chose not to warn anyone, prioritizing profits over the safety of their workers and American consumers.
+Even worse, many companies that manufactured asbestos-containing products knew of the dangers that asbestos posed, but chose not to warn anyone.
+These companies prioritized profits over the safety of their workers and the public.

-Their negligence and corporate greed are why thousands of men and women who were injured by asbestos are now potentially eligible for compensation.
+Their negligence and corporate greed are why thousands of men and women who developed asbestos-related cancer may now be eligible for compensation.
 Fortunately, Sokolove Law attorneys specialize in asbestos-related cancer cases.
 If your cancer is linked to asbestos, we can begin your free case evaluation today.

 How Asbestos Causes Cancer

-The truth is: There is no safe level of asbestos exposure, and never has been.
+The truth is: There is no safe level of asbestos exposure, and there never has been.

-When a person is exposed to asbestos fibers, as when an asbestos-containing product or material is broken, disturbed, or destroyed, asbestos fibers are released into the air around them.
-If these fibers are breathed in or ingested, they will enter the body and get stuck.
+When an asbestos-containing product or material is broken, disturbed, or destroyed, asbestos fibers are released into the air around them.
+If these fibers are breathed in or swallowed, they will enter the body and get stuck.

-Since asbestos is a naturally occurring mineral that is incredibly durable, it is not possible for the body to break its fibers down.
+Since asbestos is incredibly durable, it is not possible for the body to break its fibers down.
 This means the fibers will not leave a person’s body once they enter.
-All it takes is 1 single fiber to develop mesothelioma or other asbestos-related diseases.
+Even one single fiber could cause mesothelioma or other asbestos-related diseases.

 Asbestos fibers usually get trapped inside: